 A Guide To Remote First Aid

 Outdoor activities in remote areas are often strenuous and challenging.
-Due to the activities and often unpredictable environment, the need for remote First Aid is more likely to occur.
+Due to the nature of these activities and the often unpredictable environment, extra precautions must be taken before you embark on your adventure.

-Because you are in a remote area, possibly hours from help, it is likely that emergency services will be delayed in accessing your location.
-This is why it’s so important that every outdoors person should know how to provide remote First Aid for the duration of the time it may take for medical assistance to arrive.
+Because you are in a remote area, possibly hours from help, emergency services may be delayed in accessing your location.
+This is why it’s so important that every outdoor adventure-lover should know how to provide remote First Aid for the duration of the time it may take for medical assistance to arrive.